-For serious sellers who don’t qualify for hobby income, tax rates and forms vary depending on your business structure .
-Some states have no state income tax , but if yours does, keep in mind that state and local taxes can be offset by itemizing deductions on your returns.
+For serious sellers who don’t qualify for hobby income, tax rates and forms vary depending on your business structure (sole proprietorship, LLC, etc.).
+Some states have no state income tax, but if your state does, keep in mind that state and local taxes can be offset by itemizing deductions on your returns.

-With last December’s Tax Cuts and Jobs Act, we now have a flat 21% tax rate for corporate profits, but 75% of businesses in the U.S. don’t fall into this category.
-These small and medium-sized businesses are considered pass-through entities (a.k.a. “flow-through”), whose owners pay personal income tax rates with a 20% deduction on qualified business income .
+With the 2017 Tax Cuts and Jobs Act, we now have a flat 21% tax rate for corporate profits — but 75% of businesses in the U.S. are not corporations.
+These small and medium-sized businesses are considered pass-through entities (a.k.a. “flow-through”), whose owners pay personal income tax rates with deductions up to 20%.
 The new law caps this income at $157,500 for individual taxpayers and $315,000 for married taxpayers filing jointly.
 Check out these 12 ecommerce tax deductions you don’t want to overlook.

 Ecommerce Sales Tax Overview

 It’s your responsibility as a business owner to collect taxes from buyers and file them with the right people.
-You’ll have to register for a permit for each state you have a nexus with — here’s a list of links for registering in each individual state.
-You can do this by sending in your business info and Federal Employer ID, if you have one.
+First, you need a permit for each state you have a nexus with — here’s a list of links for registering in each individual state.
+You can do this by sending in your business info and Federal Employer ID if you have one.

 How you actually charge tax from customers depends on your ecommerce platform.
-Many online marketplaces and shopping cart softwares automate sales tax calculations, while giving you the ability to adjust the calculation based on your specific tax obligations.
-Be sure to keep track of the different due dates for filing and remitting to avoid compliance issues and maybe even receive discounts for early remissions.
+Many online marketplaces and shopping cart software automate sales tax calculations or even let you adjust the calculation based on your specific tax obligations.
+Be sure to keep track of the different due dates for filing and remitting to avoid compliance issues — you might even be eligible for discounts on early remissions!